MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-access-a-message-on-an-imap-store-without-downloading-the-entire-message.md

 description: "Last modified: July 23, 2011"
 ---

-# Access a Message on an IMAP Store Without Downloading the Entire Message
+# Access a message on an IMAP store without downloading the entire message

 **Applies to**: Outlook